Why should the grind change with the seasons?

 - Note your current setting (on manual or electric grinder).

-- Increase one notch to a coarser grind.
+- Increase by one notch towards a coarser grind.

-- Test the extraction using your usual method (espresso, filter, plunger, etc.).
+- Test the extraction on your usual method (espresso, filter, piston...).

-The idea isn't to completely transform the grind, but to adjust it in small steps.
-Generally, one or two notches are enough in the fall to restore balance.
+The idea is not to completely transform the grind, but to adapt it with small touches.
+In general, one or two notches are enough in autumn to regain balance.

 Special case: espresso in autumn

-Espresso is the method most sensitive to variations in grind.
+Espresso is the method most sensitive to grind variations.
 A few microns are enough to disrupt the flow.
-In the fall, if your shot lengthens too slowly and releases a dark crema, it's probably because the grind has become too fine for the current conditions.
+In autumn, if your shot flows too slowly and releases a dark crema, it's probably because the grind has become too fine for the current conditions.

 Grinding slightly coarser then allows you to obtain: